Purdue-CS193/homework-0-637marcoz/index.md

+# Marco's First CS193 Homework
+- I like that the class is taught by students
+- I like the light workload
+- Give me an A pls

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.